ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 # Mix OAuth2 Client and Resource-Server Configurations in a Single Application
-Work in Progress:
-- tutorial structure will be reworked to better detail login and logout in a "client" section
-- logout implementation is incomplete and not documented in this README yet (only Keycloak implements the OIDC "RP initiated logout", Auth0 and Cognito have their own non-standard logout end-points)

-## 1. Overview
-The aim here is to configure a Spring back-end as both OAuth2 client and OAuth2 resource-server while allowing users to authenticate among a list of heterogeneous trusted authorization-servers (a local Keycloak realm as well as remote Auth0 and Cognito instances).
+The aim here is to **configure a Spring back-end as both OAuth2 client and resource-server while allowing users to authenticate among a list of heterogeneous trusted authorization-servers**: a local Keycloak realm as well as remote Auth0 and Cognito instances.

+## 1. Preamble
 It is important to note that in this configuration, the browser **is not an OAuth2 client**: it is secured with regular sessions, which must be enabled on the `SecurityFilterChain` dedicated to login, logout and UI resources.

 From the security point of view, the application is split in two parts